Code of Conduct

 - All students will be allowed to participate in organized games (soccer, basketball, etc.).
 Please include anyone who wants to participate.

-Each student is expected to show good judgment and proper behavior in the restrooms.
-We want to take good care of our beautiful new school.
+- Each student is expected to show good judgment and proper behavior in the restrooms.
+We want to take good care of our beautiful school.

 Safety Before and After School